FrankSzendzielarz/AlgorandVisualStudio/ContractDevelopment/ContractsAsClasses.md

 - The method will only be called when the [On Completion type](https://developer.algorand.org/docs/get-details/dapps/smart-contracts/apps/?from_query=oncompletion#the-lifecycle-of-a-smart-contract) matches the attribute's first argument.

 Right now, if the manual selector is omitted, a selector is automatically generated for you.
 However it is **not ARC4 compatible**.
-This will change in the near future when ARC4 and the Application specification has stabilised.
+This will likely change in the near future as further compatibility is established.

-We may allow multiple attributes on one method, to allow for multiple OnCompletion types or multiple selectors.
-Right now this is **not allowed**.

 ## IDE Support